 Information about credit certificates is provided in the Undergraduate Degree Programs Bulletin under Certificate Programs.
+Certificate programs can also be identified by interest area.
 Additional information can be obtained from the academic unit responsible for a certificate and/or the point of contact listed in the bulletin description.

 All credit courses for a certificate require a grade of 'C' or higher.
 All noncredit courses for a certificate require satisfactory completion, as defined by the unit offering the certificate.